 Going for content management software (CMS) that's more user-friendly and open to customization has plenty of potential benefits.
 Most importantly, you're going to be able implement any changes you deem fit, from very specific design choices to using a niche tool for usability testing.

 #4 - You're not satisfied with your website's current speed and performance.

 Page speed has a huge impact on conversion rate.
 According to Portent, when a page loads in one second, its average conversion rate is almost 40 percent.
 At a two-second load time, it drops to 34 percent.
 At three seconds, the conversion rate begins to level off at 29 percent.
 Then, it reaches its lowest at a six-second load time.
 To put it simply, additional load time could cause you to lose out on huge amounts of money.

 Read more: Understanding website speed and its importance in e-commerce

 Luckily, a website redesign always involves looking into its performance.
 If the website you're currently using loads at a snail's pace, an experienced web developer should get to the bottom of it in no time!
 In most cases, it's as simple as getting rid of redundant code or using smaller, faster-loading images instead of very big ones.
-In case you'd like to learn more about page speed, be sure to check out our website optimization e-book.
+In case you'd like to learn more about page speed and its importance, be sure to check out our article about Shopify speed optimization.